skycoin/hardware-wallet/README.md

 ### Sign firmware

-Signs the firmware with the private key corresponding to the PubKeys that were registered in the bootlaoder during building.
+Signs the firmware with the private key corresponding to the PubKeys that were registered in the bootloader during building.
 The PubKeys can be found in the project [Makefile](https://github.com/SkycoinProject/hardware-wallet/blob/develop/Makefile)
 ```
 make sign # Your firmware is tiny-firmware/skyfirmware.bin
 ```